cosolabs/dsem/whitepaper.md

 | 4 | Publishes specific technologies and brands |
 | 5 | Publishes schematics, protocols and architecture |

 **Detector question:** *Look at their website for 30 seconds.
-Do you see technology or just pretty photos?*
+Do you see technology or just photos?*

 ---

 #### D7 — Ecosystem Sustainability
-*Community, support, product lifecycle, spare parts availability.*
+*Community, support, product lifecycle, spare parts.*

 | Level | Observable Evidence |
 |-------|---------------------|